wangchning/vocabulary/Vocabulary.md

 ### retraction
 A newspaper editor might publish a retraction after a badly reported story is prined, and astronomers who discover a new star might announce a retraction after realizing it was just a smudge on the lens of their telescope.

+### revisit
+- I can't wait to revisit New York city -- I didn't get to see the Statue of Liberty this time!
+You'll find this verb used even more often to mean "consider again, or from a different perspective."
+- We need to revisit this proposal as soon as the budget is clearer.

 ### revolutionize
 : to completely change something so that it is much better
 - Newton's discoveries revolutionized physics.